 I employ an integrated psychotherapy approach to meet the needs of my clients.
 I believe that the brain and body naturally want to move toward healthier and more adaptive functioning.
 An integrated approach incorporates appropriate, research-supported techniques and frameworks to conceptualize and treat a variety of presenting problems.
-I conceptualize my clients’ presenting problems from a solution-focused and strengths-based framework, and strive to create a non-judgmental and empathetic climate in my therapeutic relationships.
-I expect my clients to partner with me as part of a therapeutic team, to set their own goals and to give me feedback on the treatment, so that we make as much progress as possible.
+I conceptualize my clients’ presenting problems from a strengths-based framework, and strive to create a non-judgmental and empathetic climate in my therapeutic relationships.
+I invite clients to partner with me as part of a therapeutic team, to set their own goals and to give me feedback on the treatment, so that they can make as much progress as possible.

-Depending on the needs of each individual client, my approach can include elements of:
+Depending on the needs of each individual client, my approach includes elements of:

 • EMDR (Eye Movement Desensitization and Reprocessing therapy)